Zero-Tang/NoirVisor/src/vt_core/readme.md

 # Stealth MSR-hook Algorithm
 This feature utilizes the processor ability to intercept rdmsr instruction. <br>
-Set the bit in bitmap to intercept the LSTAR or SYSCALL_EIP MSR-read. <br>
+Set the bit in bitmap to intercept the LSTAR or SYSENTER_EIP MSR-read. <br>
 On interception, edit the eax and edx register to represent the original value. <br>
 Don't forget to set the bit in primary processor-based execution control in VMCS.